dennyzhang/maintain-github-repos/README.md

 If we can run opensource as a business, it can last for a long run.

-But what're the opportunties for individuals or small teams in open source community?
+But what are the opportunities for individuals or small teams in open source community?

 ### Puzzle3<a id="sec-1-1-3" name="sec-1-1-3"></a>